neilkplugins/evohome-indigo-plugin/README.md

- Documentation to follow but the process is add your evohome credentials to the plugin config and enable debugging (for now)
+ Documentation to follow but the process is add your evohome credentials to the plugin config and enable debugging (for now) Please do take care entering your credentials, as you can find the retry limit exceeded (each time to hit save on the config dialog it will make a logon attempt)

  Dump the device ids to the event window via the Log Evohome device ID's in the plugin menu